sderosiaux/every-single-day-i-tldr/README.md

 # 04-11-2017

+- https://www.cakesolutions.net/teamblogs/typesafety-101-knowing-your-types To resume: Option.get should not exists :-).
+Never break out from the original type.
 - http://www.scalaformachinelearning.com/2017/10/reinforcement-learning-in-scala.html Reinforcement learning in Scala
 - https://slack.engineering/rebuilding-slack-com-b124c405c193 Interesting insights and experience sharing from Slack.com redesigning their website
 - https://github.com/sksamuel/scapegoat an alternative to FindBugs or checkstyle, to do static code analysis